 While almost 20% of Florida’s population is over the age of 65, DCF investigates claims of abuse when the victim is either a vulnerable adult or even the caregivers.

 Adult Protective Services Investigation Process

-Dial the number (or click the link) above to be able to report elder abuse online.
-The report will be screened to see if the allegations, if true, would satisfy DCF’s definition of elder abuse.
+To start the reporting process, dial the number or click the link above.
+The report will be screened to see if the allegations (if they are true) would satisfy DCF’s definition of elder abuse.
 If so, a formal investigation is commenced within 24 hours of the initial report/call.

 If the reporter is told that what they are reporting does not meet criteria, and they truly believe that elder abuse is happening, they should ask to speak with a supervisor.

-All elder abuse investigations must be complete within 60 days.
+All elder abuse investigations must be completed within 60 days.

 The Adult Protective Services investigator will conduct a background check into the alleged victim and abuser (looking for patterns of, or a propensity towards, similar abuse) and determine if other agencies need to be involved or if law enforcement should accompany the investigator to visit with the victim.